Brazil’s deadly mudslides reflect neglect, climate change

 And it was all largely predictable -- and to some degree, preventable.

-Rapid urbanization, poor planning, lack of financing for subsidized housing -- all of these things have afflicted this mountain city in Brazil’s Rio de Janeiro state.
+Rapid urbanisation, poor planning, lack of financing for subsidised housing -- all of these things have afflicted this mountain city in Brazil’s Rio de Janeiro state.
 Little has been done in response to repeated warnings about the risks of mountainside construction, researchers as well as current and former public servants told The Associated Press.

 And with evidence indicating that climate change is causing more intense rainfall, peril has only increased — not just for Petropolis, but elsewhere as well.